 Apple Cheddar Scones with Fresh Rosemary

-I created this fall recipe for VRAI Magazine to try and take a little break from the norm.
-Do something a little different.
 Apples, cinnamon, sharp cheddar, and fresh rosemary come together in this amazingly warm and cozy flavor profile.
 And I put that into scones!
-What else could be more cozy?
-Light, fluffy, tender scones with a hot cup of strong coffee.
-A new take on fall flavors and you won’t want to miss it!
+They are light, fluffy, and tender scones.
+They are a new take on fall flavors and you won’t want to miss it!

 - 1 large egg, cold